TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 * Download and install the Heroku CLI.
 You'll likely need to set up the proper SSL configuration so your computer is able to securely move files to and from Heroku.
 * Install Heroku's special gems -- in Rails 4, there were some changes that broke Heroku so they made a really simple gem that you'll need to add to your application
-* Install the correct database gem -- if you've been using SQLite3 as your development database, you'll need to set up PostgreSQL for production since it's the only database Heroku uses.
-This will mean adding the `pg` gem to your gemfile and putting the correct fields into your `database.yml` file.
+* Install the correct database gem -- if you've been using SQLite3 as your development database, you'll need to set up <span id="db-knowledge-check">PostgreSQL for production since it's the only database Heroku uses.</span>  This will mean adding the `pg` gem to your gemfile and putting the correct fields into your `database.yml` file.
-* Create a new Heroku application from the command line using `$ heroku create`.
-This will also add a new remote to your Git setup so that Git knows where to push your app (so you don't need to worry about that).
+* <span id="new-app-knowledge-check">Create a new Heroku application from the command line using `$ heroku create`.</span>  This will also add a new remote to your Git setup so that Git knows where to push your app (so you don't need to worry about that).
 * Ready?
 Push using the command `$ git push heroku main`.
 * But wait, there's more!
 The last step you'll need to do is manually set up your database.
 Any time you run migrations or otherwise alter your database, you will need to remember to also run them on Heroku.
 If it's your first database, you'll likely do something like `$ heroku run rails db:migrate`.
 If you've set up seeds, you can also run them now.